-In the 2021 edition, breaks appear between 2018 and 2019 for other oil products as a result of improved reporting infrastructure by the New Zealander administration.
+Breaks appear between 2017 and 2018 for other oil products as a result of improved reporting infrastructure by the New Zealander administration.

 For 2016, the following data were estimated by the IEA Secretariat: consumption of lubricants; imports of bitumen; and refinery output, and interproduct transfers of other oil products.